-Richard Daniel Curtis is an internationally renowned behaviour expert and futurist passionate about helping millions understand mindset and psychology.
+Richard Daniel Curtis is an internationally renowned behaviour expert and mentor passionate about helping millions understand mindset and psychology.

 He is an enthralling keynote speaker and conference chair, speaking on topics such as mental health, diversity, HR, equality, apprenticeships, plus much more (view his showreel below).